Ruuska et al.'s Reply, Reviewed: Bias, Causality & Ethics

 “All adolescents undergo repeated population-wide mental health screening through the national school healthcare system, which reduces baseline differences in undetected psychiatric morbidity between groups.
 It is therefore implausible that severe psychiatric disorders would systematically remain unrecognised or be detected solely due to assessment within gender identity services.”

 "Implausible" is a remarkably strong claim to rest on zero citations.
 It is relatively easy to establish that a hypothesis might be plausible.
 However, it is much harder to justify that competing explanations are implausible.
 That requires evidence, not assertion.
-At best, Ruuska et al. are presenting an untested assumption as settled fact; at worst, what we are seeing is rhetorical confidence is used as a substitute for evidence.
+At best, Ruuska et al. are presenting an untested assumption as fact; at worst, what we are seeing is rhetorical confidence is used as a substitute for evidence.

 Finland's main nationwide project in this space is the School Health Promotion Study, run by the Finnish Institute for Health and Welfare (THL).
 But by THL's own description, it's a voluntary, anonymous classroom survey reported only at the aggregate, school and municipal level, not an individualized clinical assessment that could flag a specific adolescent's psychiatric morbidity for the medical record.
-Routine individual school doctor checks, separately, happen only at a few fixed grade levels and, per published Finnish research on the system itself, use no validated screening instrument at all.
-Unmet need for mental healthcare in Finland runs above the EU average, and it took a 2025 national reform to require faster, structured psychosocial follow-up for under-23-year-olds.
+Routine individual school doctor checks, separately, happen only at a few fixed grade levels and, per published Finnish research on the system itself, use no validated screening instruments.
+Unmet need for mental healthcare in Finland appear to run above the EU average, and it took a 2025 national reform to require faster, structured psychosocial follow-up for under-23-year-olds.
 None of this is easy to reconcile with a claim that Finland runs a nationwide, comprehensive, individualized psychiatric screen of every adolescent throughout the 1996 to 2019 study period as Ruuska et al., claim.

 2. "Doesn't claim definitive causality" sets the bar incredibly low